cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ## Best Practices

-1. Set your webhook authentication token to a high-entrophy value of sufficient length.
+1. Set your webhook secret to a high-entrophy value of sufficient length.
-When you receive an event, check that the value in the `X-Authentication-Token` header matches your authentication token.
+When you receive an event, check that the value in the `X-Secret` header matches your secret.
 This ensures that you do not process fraudulent webhook events from a threat actor.
 2. Don't add expensive operations to the endpoint that receives webhook events.
 A common pattern is to receive webhook events with a lightweight endpoint that